Juk-collab/sentiment_analysis_app/readme.md

   - `llama` (Llama 3 model via Groq API)
 - **Analyze Sentiment Button:** Sends the request to the backend API.
 - **Result Display:** Shows the **sentiment (positive/negative)** and the **confidence score**.
+Note that the confidence of Llama3 is based on prompting, meaning the model decides itself how accurate it is.
 ## Technologies & Libraries Used

 ### Backend (FastAPI)